rjwvandenberg/clusters/docs/keymanagement.md

 Guidelines on TLS can be found in publications by NIST[^4] as well as recommendations on elliptic curve selection[^5] and alot more.

 Note: tried sha3-512 instead of sha-512, could not verify certificate signing requests with openssl due "unknown signature algorithm" error.
 Seems the consensus is there is no current use for a wider hash range, so alternative hashing algorithms like sha 3 have not been adopted yet amongst other reasons.[^8]
+Note: kubernetes control-plane is limited by golang supported ciphers.
+Note: using kubeadm to set up kubernetes forces rsa for auto-generated keys.
+Need to setup external CA and control the entire cert chain to use other algorithms.

 [^3]: [NCSC-NL TLS Guidelines][TLSGuidelines]
 [^4]: [NIST TLS Guidelines][NISTTLSGuidelines]